Financial Stability – Families & Individuals in Hampden County

 VITA - Volunteer Income Tax Assistance

 UWPV works with local organizations to support free tax assistance services to residents of the region.
 The Volunteer Income Tax Assistance (VITA) program is provided by Springfield Partners for Community Action and the Valley Opportunity Council with funding support by UWPV.
 Eligible families may be available for the Earned Income Tax Credit (EITC), which helps bring needed funds back to these households and to the region.
 In 2013 the program helped 5,327 families receive help filing tax returns; 60 volunteers participated, donating 2,000 hours of time and skill; $2.5 million in tax credits were recirculated into the local economy; $4.5 million in refunds were received by low-income taxpayers.
-For more information about the VITA program click here.

 For more information on our income-related programs contact Jennifer Kinsman at email@example.com or 413-693-0212.